tinganho/balanced-storage/README.md

 When we arrived at our final syntax.
 We discovered that we could annotate a property and let static analysis discover our toggle methods.
 Let us illustrate what this means:

 When we have a memory leak.
-Essentially what it means is that our heap object graph can grow to an infinite amount of nodes, starting from some node (we use a tree instead of a graph below):
+Essentially what it means is that our heap object graph can grow to an infinite amount of nodes, starting from some node:

 ![Heap object infinity nodes](https://raw.githubusercontent.com/tinganho/balanced-storage/master/HeapObjectGraphInfinity%402x.png)